Art History Immersion

 Art and Activism

 This course will focus on modern and contemporary artists and artists’ collectives who use their work for the explicit purpose of changing society, and who subscribe to the belief that all representation is ideological.
-It considers works by both individual artists and artists’ collectives that cause critics, art historians, other artists, and the viewing public to ask if what they are doing is truly art.
-Although there will be forays into the 19th and early 20th centuries, most class time will be dedicated to the last three decades.
 Students will examine texts that propose a form of activism and persuade artists to be responsible for the way they represent the world—and perhaps even determine if the goal of art is not to represent the world in the first place.
-“What is Art?”
-“What should Art do?”
-“How can Art incite social change?”
+“What is art?”
+“What should art do?”
+“How can art incite social change?”
 “Does the artist have any social responsibility?” are just some of the questions raised when art comes into contact with the political sphere—especially when that art proposes to make a political or social change, i.e., when art becomes action.
-Although these questions may not seem immediately answerable, it is our responsibility to ask them, and then attempt to answer them as best we can.
 The artists and theorists that we will discuss are concerned with problems in our society that effect gender, race, sexuality, poverty, labor issues, and the environment.
-Most of the theorists and artists can be classified as evoking a form of contestation, and their art and ideas are reflective of these positions.
 Key artists to be discussed include Martha Rosler, Kara Walker, David Hammons, Allan Sekula, Mel Chin, Barbara Kruger, Hans Haacke, Fred Wilson, General Idea, Guerilla Girls, Adrian Piper, and Alfredo Jaar.
-(Prerequisites: ARTH-136 and ARTH-368 or ARTH-369 or equivalent.)
-Lecture 3 (Spring).
+(Prerequisites: Completion of one course in Art History (ARTH) at the 100 level is required.)
+Lecture 3 (Fall or Spring).